pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Page._cleanContents()

-      Clean all :data:`contents` objects associated with this page (including contents of all annotations on the page).
+      Clean and concatenate all :data:`contents` objects associated with this page.
 "Cleaning" includes syntactical corrections, standardizations and "pretty printing" of the contents stream.
-If a page has several contents objects, they will be combined into one.
-Any discrepancies between :data:`contents` and :data:`resources` objects will also be corrected.
-Note that the resulting :data:`contents` stream will be stored **uncompressed** (if you do not specify ``deflate`` on save).
+Discrepancies between :data:`contents` and :data:`resources` objects will also be corrected.
 See :meth:`Page._getContents` for more details.

-      :rtype: int
+      .. versionchanged:: 1.16.0 Annotations are no longer implicitely cleaned by this method.
+Use :meth:`Annot._cleanContents` separately.

-      :returns: 0 on success.
+      .. warning:: This is a complex function which changes a large amount of data and generates now unused objects.
+Using it together with the **incremental save option is therefore not recommended**.
+Also note that the resulting single new ``/Contents`` object is **uncompressed**.
+So you should save to a **new file** and use save options ``"deflate=True, garbage=3"``.

 -----